AminaTheUnicorn/family-web-app/README.md

 ## Overview

 InnerCirle is a web app that allows users to create a account where they can keep and store all their tasks for the family.
 The user is authenticated using passport-jwt and their passwords hashed using bcyrpt.
 This allows the user to have their personal information secured to a mongo database.
-After logging in they are able to creating tasks.
+After logging in they are able to start creating tasks.

 ## Technology Used
 -	React jsx